LiorLin/CRISPR-BE-guide-planner/README.md

 ```bash
 pip install requests biopython
 ````
-To execute the full pipeline, run:
+- To execute the full pipeline, run:
 ```bash
 python main.py
 ```
+## Testing the code
+There are test codes for the different modules to verify that the program functions correctly and produces the expected results.
 ## Note
 This project is a final assignment for the [Basic programming in Pyhton course](https://github.com/szabgab/wis-python-course-2024-11) at the Weizmann Institute of Science taught by [Gabor Szabo](https://github.com/szabgab).